gtrossell/ds3_script/README.md

 ### Default variables
 Two variables, 'client' and 'environment', are already created and initialized if your environment variables are set.
+[Variables to set.](https://github.com/SpectraLogic/ds3_java_cli#user-content-usage)

 * client -> BpClient object that represents the client created from environment variables